Home

 My autobiography was published in March 05 by Robson Books price £16.99.
 I have to be honest - if I had known what hard work and how time consuming it would be I might never have started!
 But now I'm glad I did.
 It's all there - early life, love life, politics, scandal, legal battles, arrest, Louis Theroux, Jungle - I hope you enjoy reading it - it`s been a lot of effort!
 If would like to order your own personally signed copy, please visit the Books page where you will also find details of my 'Book of British Battleaxes' and Neil's 'Great Political Eccentrics'.

 VAGINA MONOLOGUES - Well - I've finally made my West End debut!!
 In May 05 I appeared in the Vagina Monologues at Wyndhams Theatre, Charing Cross Road, sharing the stage with comedienne Jenny Eclair and Heather Small of MPeople.
-I last performed the Monologues three years ago during the Edinburgh Festival and I was delighted to be doing them again.
+I last performed the Monologues three years earlier during the Edinburgh Festival and I was delighted to be doing them again.
 They are very funny and enjoyable even if you haven't got one or have no interest in them!!
 I am happy to report packed audiences, standing room only!

 LIBEL VICTORY OVER MAX CLIFFORD - In February 05 we won a major libel victory over Max Clifford for the lies he told when Neil and I were falsely accused of rape and arrested by the Metropolitian Police in August 2001.
 It was the most horrendous experience (read about it in the book) and Clifford aided and abetted our accuser, including helping her to sell her anonimity for £50,000 to the News of the World - anonimity being a precious right given by Parliament to genuine victims of rape, not something to be sold to a tabloid newspaper.
 Clifford is not exactly a fan of ours so apologizing and paying a large total sum in costs and damages has been a bitter pill for him to swallow - pity it didn`t stick in his throat!
 We are the first people in forty years to have taken him on so I hope this will encourage others whom he libels to take action also.

-I'M A CELEBRITY, GET ME OUT OF HERE! - It is difficult to believe it is nearly eight years since I was out there myself - thank you again to all the thousands of you who voted for me to stay in the Jungle.
+I'M A CELEBRITY, GET ME OUT OF HERE! - It is difficult to believe it is over eight years since I was out there myself - thank you again to all the thousands of you who voted for me to stay in the Jungle.
 You helped raise a fantastic amount (nearly £100,000) for the Children`s Wish Foundation and more than made up for my disaster on `Who Wants to be a Millionaire`!
 Thank you!